MED263-WI23/MED263_Intro/Step4_Conda_JupyterNotebooks_Tutorial.md

 1. Download Miniconda
    - Go to the webpage: (https://docs.conda.io/en/latest/miniconda.html#installing)
    - If you you have a Mac choose **Miniconda3 MacOSX 64-bit bash**
+   - If you have Windows with Ubuntu, choose Miniconda3 Linux 64-bit
    - Save the miniconda download in your **Downloads** folder
 2. Install Miniconda
    - Start by opening up a terminal, then copy the commands below